 Gretna, LA 70053

-Resumes received after that time will not be considered.
-Faxes and post marks will not be accepted.
+Letter of Interest and Resume must be “in hand” no later than 10:00 a.m., December 2, 2013.
+Any received after that time will not be considered.
+Faxes, e-mails and post marked envelopes will not be accepted.

 Requests for accommodation in the application process should be submitted to the Judicial Administrator’s Office as far in advance of the requested accommodations implementation date as possible, and in any event, should be made no less than five business days prior to the requested implementation date.
 Requests for accommodation with regard to the essential functions of the position applied for should be submitted following a conditional offer of employment.